dalihub/dali-toolkit/docs/content/programming-guide/fundamentals.md

 The default is "top-left", which can be visualized in 2D as (0, 0), but is actually Vector3(0, 0, 0.5) in the 3D DALi world.
 The actor's position is relative to this point.

-2) AnchorPoint.
+2) Pivot.
 This Vector3 property defines a point within the child actor's area.

 ![ ](anchor-point.png)